rookiestar28/ComfyUI-Danbooru-Tags-Upsampler/README.md

-# ComfyUI Danbooru Tags Upsampler (by rookiestar28)
+# ComfyUI Danbooru Tags Upsampler

 This is a custom node for ComfyUI that upsamples prompts by generating or completing Danbooru tags using a lightweight LLM.
 It's designed for users who want to quickly create diverse, natural, and detailed prompts for anime-style image generation without extensive manual input.